 Skip to Content

-Pork Tenderloin Baked in Foil Packet: with Mustard Sauce
+Pork Tenderloin in Foil with Mustard Sauce

-Pork Tenderloin Baked in Foil Packet: with Mustard Sauce
+Pork Tenderloin in Foil with Mustard Sauce

 Pork tenderloin with mustard glaze on a bed of orzo pasta and broccoli.